These Best-Selling Loft Pants Come In Plus Sizes & They're 60% Off Right Now

 Like many influencers, she's establishing a new normal in the throes of the coronavirus pandemic, which means tailoring her content to cater to her followers' changing lifestyle.
 “Now that I'm spending every day at home juggling work while caring for my two little ones, I'm enjoying sharing some of my quick, easy meal ideas with my audience," she says, "as well as many more real-life moments I didn't typically share in the past.”

-It's also a great time to take advantage of sales, and Loft's 50% off special (with code SPRING) includes plenty of Aswathi-approved Mother's Day gifts.
+It's also a great time to take advantage of sales, and Loft's 50% off special (with code SPRING) includes plenty of Awasthi-approved Mother's Day gifts.
 Shop below.

 We only include products that have been independently selected by Bustle's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.